Harmonic functions and instanton moduli spaces on the multi-Taub--NUT space: Moduli spaces with trivial holonomy

-demonstrating that it is indeed ALF but still non-parabolic; consequently for all $y\in M_V$ an associated minimal positive Green function $G(\cdot ,y)$ exists.
+demonstrating that it is non-parabolic (and we can also see that it is indeed ALF); consequently for all $y\in M_V$ an associated minimal positive Green function $G(\cdot ,y)$ exists.
 In fact they were explicitly constructed by Page \cite{pag} and the simplest of them also appeared in \cite{ete-hau3}.
 Making use of these functions we obtain plenty of positive harmonic functions of the form

 with a real constant $\lambda\in (0,+\infty )$.

 We claim that these functions have the required properties and can be used to construct finite-energy smooth SU$(2)^+$ anti-instantons over the multi-Taub--NUT space.
 To check this, we construct the associated five parameter family $\nabla_{\tilde{A}_{y,\lambda}}$ of non-gauge equivalent anti-self-dual SU$(2)^+$ connections on $\Sigma^+$ with respect to the orientation on $(M_V, g_V)$ coming from the complex structures and demonstrate first that they are smooth around $y\in M_V$ hence everywhere and secondly that they are admissible hence in particular have finite energy.